 “Another simple gift idea is a soft toy.
 My mum usually gives one to each of my children every year and each time they cuddle their soft toy, it reminds them of their Grandma!
 I also think a gift where a child can create something to then give to their grandparent is a nice idea.
 For example, a stencil set, a clay modelling kit or a paint sticks set.
 That way, the child can then create something while also experiencing the joy of giving something back.”

-An idea that is a little different but is a great present that keeps on giving is a subscription.
-Whether it is a subscription to your grandchild’s favourite magazine or an arts and crafts subscription, there is one to suit everyone.
+A slightly different Christmas present idea for your grandchild is to buy a subscription.
+Whether it is a subscription to their favourite magazine or an arts and crafts subscription, there is one to suit every grandchild.

 She continues: “He loves to sit and read it and especially loves to snuggle up to my parents and read it with them when they visit, which is a lovely bonding experience.
 My parents also bought my 5-year-old daughter a subscription last Christmas which was for a monthly art and crafts box.
 The box is packed full of different crafting activities for her to do and again, it is like receiving a different present each month.
 By buying a subscription as a gift, grandparents know that they are buying something educational and useful and the gifting experience lasts all year round.”